-Sitting very slightly east of the City of London (I am talking about the original square mile here) is Spitalfields, Bricklane and Shoreditch, a buzzing neighbourhood with so much to offer.
+Sitting very slightly east of the City of London is Spitalfields, Bricklane and Shoreditch, a buzzing neighbourhood with so much to offer.
 Easily accessible from London Liverpool Street, the narrow streets could trick you into thinking you have stepped into the Victorian times, just without the unsanitary stench that lingered back in the 1800s.

 Like normal, I stepped off the train at Liverpool Street without any sort of plan.
 Other than having breakfast with a friend we hadn’t even chosen a place.
 This is an area you can walk the main streets, back streets, side streets, and it doesn’t even matter because you will always see something interesting.

 Spitalfields, whilst being described as being in the East End, is still very much part of Central London.
 The land once belonged to St Mary Spital, a priory or hospital that was constructed on the east side of the Bishopsgate thoroughfare in 1197, this is where the name ‘Spitalfields’ came from.
 The district was rural up until the 17th century when streets were laid out for Irish and Huguenot silk weavers, the end of the century saw large amounts of terraced homes being built to home the weavers, this building continued into the 18th century alongside grand urban mansions built around the newly created Bishops Square.